-- Download calculation results as a file compatible with “Rail-Tariff” program.
+- Download calculation results as a file compatible with “R-Tariff” program.

 It is just enough to specify departure and destination stations in the corresponding dialog windows to precisely calculate a route.
 The flexible station search engine will make this step quick and convenient.

 Search stations by their codes or names.
 The system by default interprets digits as a station code and text as a station name.

 Set up departure and destination countries for both departure and destination stations since it might affect the tariff.